Five-Loop Static Contribution to the Gravitational Interaction Potential of Two Point Masses: Feynman diagrams contributing to the potential

 \section{Feynman diagrams contributing to the potential}

-We generate the Feynman diagrams using {\tt QGRAF} \cite{Nogueira:1991ex}.
-To minimise the number of diagrams which will not contribute to the final result of the present calculation we do not generate self-energy diagrams, demand that the number of world line (WL) propagators are equal to the number of loops and eliminate diagrams in which two vertices are connected by more than one propagator.
+The calculation is performed making intense use of computer algebra, the usual approach in higher order calculations in Quantum Field Theories.\footnote{There are also computer algebraic implementations like {\tt EFTofPNG} \cite{Levi:2017kzq} used up to 3PN in the point mass sector.} We generate the Feynman diagrams contributing to the static interaction potential of two point masses using {\tt QGRAF} \cite{Nogueira:1991ex}, working in momentum space and setting velocity-contributions to zero ab initio.\footnote{For related potential calculations in QCD, see e.g.~\cite{Smirnov:2008pn,Anzai:2009tm}.} To minimise the number of diagrams which will not contribute to the final result of the present calculation we do not generate self-energy diagrams, demand that the number of world line (WL) propagators are equal to the number of loops and eliminate diagrams in which two vertices are connected by more than one propagator.
 This results in the number of diagrams given in column 2 of Table~\ref{TAB1}.
 A series of sample diagrams is shown in Figure~\ref{fig:DIA1}.

 Diagrams that factorise when cutting an arbitrary number of worldlines correspond to multiple potential interactions and therefore yield no additional information.
 We discard such diagrams (column 3).
 Furthermore, the contributing graphs should not have loops out of world lines (column 4) and not contain massless tadpoles in the static limit (column 5).